 To see what other functions have been determined as being Mandatory to Release 1, select the Filter Icon on the top menu.
-Highlight the priority "mandatory" then click the option (OR) along the top menu.
+Highlight the priority "mandatory" then click the end option (OR) along the top menu.
 Immediately all the Processes identified as being mandatory are highlighted with red Flags.
-If you want to know which ones are mandatory and required then click on the ^ option again while required is highlighted.
-More Processes are Flagged.
-To report the Functional Size of just the 'Flagged' items, select the top node of the Function tree Function AMS Development Project v 1.0 and then File - Report Selection - Function point count result - Baseline Release Functional Size and tick the check box for 'Select Flagged Nodes" and then select to Preview the report.
-Only the 'Flagged nodes' for the Mandatory and Required Processes will be included in the report.
+If you want to know which ones are mandatory and required then click on the endotron again while required is highlighted.
+More Processes are Flagged .
+To report the Functional Size of just the 'Flagged' items, select the top node of the Function tree Function AMS ND Rel 1.0 March 2009 and then Report icon and expand [+] "Function point count result" and select report " Baseline Release Functional Size".
+Tick the check box for 'Select Flagged Nodes' and then select to Preview the report.
+This filters the report to display only the 'Flagged nodes' for the Mandatory and Required Processes.